lucidrains/sinkhorn-transformer/README.md

 ## Autopadder

 By default the model will complain if given an input that is not a multiple of the bucket size.
 To avoid having to make the same padding calculations each time, you can use the helper `Autopadder` class.
 It will take care of the `input_mask` for you as well, if given.
-Contextual key/values and mask not supported yet (will be).
+Contextual key/values and mask are supported as well.

 ```python
 import torch